 Concerning the compositor, he was responsible for collecting types whenever there was a printing job and also designed the pages layout.
 It is noticeable also how the compositor’s room was untidy, showing the busy working environment of such places in the past.

 Ballydown National School

 Enjoy watching the original building that was dismantled to be placed in the Rural Area – Discovery Farm 53 in 1980.
 It was originally placed in County down and was built there for teaching children of different cults all together.

 Education was firmly controlled.
 For example, while some pupils were solving mathematical exercises or doing some writing at their desks, others were reading and repeating their lessons at the front of the classroom.
-Moreover, there was a frequent use of sticks as a sort of punishment due to the firm discipline followed.
-However, many children there felt thankful and appreciated the schools role for providing free education.
+Moreover, there was frequent use of sticks as a sort of punishment due to the firm discipline followed.
+However, many children there felt thankful and appreciated the school’s role in providing free education.